git-pull/tao-of-tmux/manuscript/04-server.md

 W> tmux is nimble.
 If you want to use a separate server, pass in W> the `-L` flag to any command.
 W>
-W> `tmux -L moo` - start a new tmux server + session if non-exists under W> the socket name "moo"
+W> `tmux -L moo` - connect to server under socket name "moo" and attach W> a new session.
+Create server if none already exists for socket.
 W>
 W> `tmux -L moo attach` try to re-attach to session if one exists